cgalaz01/aladdin_cmr_la/README.md

 ## Data
 The data and atlas are available at: https://zenodo.org/records/13645121

-To easiest way to include the data in the repository at the expect directories is by running the following command in the root:
+To easiest way to include the data in the repository at the expected directories is by running the following command in the root:
 ```shell
 python get_data.py
 ```